Jazz Frogs

 "Oh nyeh nyeh nyeh nyeh/ Now I ain't doin' old style wooin', I know better now/ A king kong man from jungle land has taught me how/ So I just give him jungle rhythm, right in style & how."

-A chorus line of girl frogs emulating the top-hatted Cotton Club dancing girls.
+Behind the Ethel Waters frog who is playing Minnie the Moocher, a chorus line of girl frogs emulate the top-hatted Cotton Club dancing girls.
 Cab then does a little instrumental introduction for Fats Waller, who is shown playing a grand piano as Froggy Bojangles Robinson dances down some steps, tapping out a repy to Fats' keyboared work.

-Fats & Bojangles exchange a couple of "who dats!" then Fats, noting how well Bojangles is dressed, begins singing: "I declair, whozat there/ Looks to me like a millionaire/ See dat hat, see dose shoes/ Man like that oughta be good news."
+Frog Waller & Frogjangles exchange a couple of "who dats!" then Fats, noting how well Bojangles is dressed, begins singing: "I declair, whozat there/ Looks to me like a millionaire/ See dat hat, see dose shoes/ Man like that oughta be good news."
+Pretty cool for a frog.

 Jazz Frogs You don't create something as fabulous as the swamp full of jazz-loving frogs then forget about them.

-So that pilot effort was followed up by a trilogy of jazz frog cartoons, adding as point of view character the hugely revamped Bosko, who was quite a different figure in 1920s & '30s cartoons.
+So that pilot effort was followed up by a trilogy of jazz frog cartoons, adding as point of view character the hugely revamped Bosko, who was quite a different figure when he started out in 1929/1930.

 Bosko is a little black boy with an enormous imagination.
 In Bosko & the Pirates (1937) he is sent to grandma's house with cookies.
 Along the way, he hears a woodpecker & tapdances with the bird's pecking.